Ikomia-dev/IkomiaApi/README.md

 ## **📦 Exporting Your Workflow**

-With IkomiaApi, sharing your crafted workflows is a breeze.
+With Ikomia, sharing your crafted workflows is a breeze.
 Whether you want to collaborate with peers or integrate with Ikomia STUDIO, our export feature has got you covered.

 ```python
 from ikomia.dataprocess.workflow import Workflow